ExCiteS/django-allauth-uwum/README.rst

 Place a combined file (certificate) outside of the web directory.

-Configure provider: add a full path to the certificate, also all the UWUM URLs.
+Configure provider: add a full path to the certificate, also API version used alongside UWUM URLs.
 For example:

 .. code-block:: python